Judaai (song)

 "Judaai" is a Hindi song from the 2015 Hindi film Badlapur.
 Composed by Sachin–Jigar, the song is sung by Arijit Singh and Rekha Bhardwaj, with lyrics by Dinesh Vijan Priya Saraiya.
 The music video of the track features actors Varun Dhawan and Yami Gautam.
-The song captivates with its passionate intensity, evoking deep emotion.
-The song blends poignant lyrics with soothing music and delicate vocals, creating a mesmerizing atmosphere.
-As you watch the beautiful chemistry between Varun and Yami, you can't help but be drawn in.
-However, there's a bittersweet twist when you realize the once-happy couple is no longer together.

 Background and development

 On 22 January 2015, The Times of India revealed that a track from the film titled "Judaai" will "complete the film's musical story" and marks the first collaboration of Arijit Singh and Rekha Bhardwaj in a duet.
 The duo had earlier worked in Barfi!
 (2012) where Bhardwaj and Singh performed the original and reprise version of the song "Phir Le Aya Dil" respectively.
 Apart from Barfi!, they also worked together in "Kabira" from Yeh Jawaani Hai Deewani (2013), where Bhardwaj performed the original version while Singh performed the encore version of the song.

 The song was recorded on 9 January 2015 and was materialised in 90 minutes.
 Sachin Sanghvi from the composer duo Sachin–Jigar stated; "We waited six months to get Rekha Bhardwaj and Arijit Singh together for the first time for "Judaai".
 We knew that their voices would make the song unforgettable".
 Regarding Bhardwaj's recording experience with Sachin–Jigar, she mentioned; "They make me feel comfortable.
 As they composed the music keeping me in mind, I tried my best to deliver better.
 The way they have made me sing in a high octave, it is something which I could achieve only because of them".

 The released music video consists of several snippets from the film, showcasing various phases of Raghu's (played by Varun Dhawan) life.
 According to India.com, the song "shows how one feels when they are separated from the one they love, especially under tragic circumstances".
 It was conceptualised as a setback where Dhawan reminiscence his past life with his wife and child.
 Dhawan, picking the song as his personal favourite song from the album declared that the "video of "Judaai" is actually what Badlapur is, that's how sensitive the film is".